source-foundry/font-v/CONTRIBUTING.md

 Contributions to the source code are highly encouraged and welcomed!
 We recommend that you open a new issue report to discuss a major source code refactor, implementation of a major new feature, or any other major modification that requires an extended amount of time/effort before you invest the time in the work (assuming that your intent is for this to be merged upstream).

-### OpenFV compliance

-Work in this project must maintain compliance with the [OpenFV semantic font versioning specification](https://github.com/openfv/openfv).
-Please read and understand this specification before you submit work for review.
-Work that does not comply with the OpenFV specification will not be accepted.
-If you would like to submit a proposal for changes to the specification itself, please do so on the OpenFV repository rather than on this repository.

 ### License

 To contribute source code to this project you must be willing to contribute your source changes under the existing [MIT license](https://github.com/source-foundry/font-v/blob/master/docs/LICENSE).
 If this is not acceptable, please do not submit your changes for review.